ArtInLines/setlXC/README.md

 The Interpreter lets you declare classes inside of procedures.
 However, the Interpreter crashes when returning said class from the procedure.

 The Compiler instead fails and returns a compilation-error when you declare a class in a procedure.

+#### Importing seperate files

+To import code from separate files in SetlX, you need to use the `load(file_name)` function.
+When using the interpreter, this function acts as a function like any other.
+Among other things, this means that you can overwrite the `load` function and can also dynamically load any file at any time.

+The Compiler does not allow this.
+If it were to allow it, then every compiled binary would need to include the necessary code to read, parse and dynamically load code from another source file.
+In almost all cases, it is completely sufficient to only support static imports.

+The Compiler thus forbids assigning any value to the variable `load` and requires the file_name to be a string literal.
+Lastly, calls to the `load` function are only allowed in the outermost scope.

+Furthermore, the Compiler also makes sure to import any file no more than once, unlike the Interpreter.
+You are allowed to import the same file several times, yet it will only be loaded and included the first time.